olli-suoniemi/Wedding-Program/README.md

 A modern wedding app that also contains form for enrollment.

-The app can be tested in here [here](https://boda-fullstack-app.fly.dev/)
+The app can be tested in [here](https://boda-fullstack-app.fly.dev/)

 Test password for testing is: Test